cideM/fbrs/content/resume.md

 end code or CLI tools.
 I'm self-taught and extremely driven, and consider programming both job and favorite pastime.

+Since I'm a big fan of reproducible software and declarative configuration, most of my open source efforts now focus on the [NixOS organization](https://github.com/NixOS) which I'm a part of.

 ## Skills

 - Work with it every day: **Go, Docker, Kubernetes, Javascript, GraphQL**